See how leading builders have transformed procurement.

 This involves comparing each subcontractor quote against each other, inclusions and exclusions against your predetermined trade budget and other project requirements.

-The end goal of this process is to select the most suitable contractor for the project, based on price, quality and value for money.
+The end goal of this process is to select the most suitable contractor for the project, based on price, quality, and value for money.

 Once selected, the project team will recommend the subcontractor for approval by senior management.

-This means compiling a recommendation form (often called an “authority to let” or “authority to award”) with various attachments - the detailed comparison, the signed scope of works, tender interview, insurance, further relevant supporting documentation and compliance checks.
+This means compiling a recommendation form (often called an “authority to let” or “authority to award”) with various attachments - the detailed comparison, the signed scope of works, tender interview, insurance, further relevant supporting documentation, and compliance checks.

-This recommendation is signed off by 1-10 approvers depending on the size of the subcontract, whether a gain or loss is made against budget or other criteria.
+This recommendation is signed off by 1-10 approvers, depending on the size of the subcontract, whether a gain or loss is made against budget or other criteria.

 Once a subcontractor has been approved, a subcontract is drafted, reviewed, approved and sent out for signing.

-Subcontract signing can be printing and binding two versions, hundreds of pages long, obtaining signatures (sometimes weeks or months later), and hopefully scanning back in a complete signed copy.
-Do signed contracts go missing?
-Absolutely.
+Subcontract signing can be printing and binding two versions, hundreds of pages long, obtaining signatures (sometimes weeks or months later), and hopefully scanning back in a complete, signed copy.

 If this sounds like a manual process, it’s because it is.
 Does it always get done before the start date on site?
 Absolutely not.